poissonconsulting/readwritesqlite/README.md

 `readwritesqlite` is an R package that by default

-  - preserves (and subsequently checks)
+  - preserves (and subsequently checks) the following metadata
-      - the class for logical and Date columns
+      - the class for logical, Date and hms columns
       - the levels for factors and ordered factors
       - the time zone for POSIXct columns
       - the units for unit columns